3 Helpful Tips for Bed Sores Prevention and 2 Common Treatments

 1. Frequent repositioning

-The number one way to preventing and heal bed sores is to reposition your older adult’s body.
+The number one way to prevent and heal bed sores is to reposition your older adult’s body.
 Simply shifting the body every 2 to 3 hours makes a huge difference in relieving pressure on those bonier parts and boosting circulation.

 Specialty mattresses or toppers with alternating airflow can do this job for you.
 For regular mattresses and chairs, manually repositioning them with pillows works too.
 Using gel or memory foam pillows or mattress toppers helps, but still doesn’t remove the need for constant repositioning.